USNS Vindicator: United States Coast Guard service

 After five years of inactivity, Vindicator was recommissioned on 24 August 1999.
 At one point, she was under evaluation to be a test ship for a Marine Molten Carbonate Fuel Cell Demonstration Module.
 The Coast Guard found that Vindicator and five other Stalwart-class ships the Navy had transferred were inadequate as Coast Guard cutters because of their inability to carry helicopters and low top speed, and budget limitations prevented the Coast Guard from addressing these shortfalls.
 Budget cuts in early 2001 resulted in termination of the lease, and she was decommissioned again on 1 May 2001 and returned to the Military Sealift Command.

 National Oceanic and Atmospheric Administration service

+Transfer and commissioning

 In October 2001, Vindicator was transferred to the National Oceanic and Atmospheric Administration (NOAA).
-After a $4,000,000 conversion into an oceanographic research ship, she was commissioned into NOAA service on 3 September 2004 as NOAAS Hiialakai (R 334), co-sponsored by Margaret "Maggie" Awamura Inouye, the wife of United States Senator from Hawaii Daniel Inouye, and University of Hawaii Professor Emerita Isabella A. Abbott.
-She was decommissioned on 14 December 2020.
+After a $4,000,000 conversion into an oceanographic research ship, she was commissioned into NOAA service on 3 September 2004 as NOAAS Hiʻialakai (R 334), co-sponsored by Margaret "Maggie" Awamura Inouye, the wife of United States Senator from Hawaiʻi Daniel Inouye, and University of Hawaiʻi Professor Emerita Isabella A. Abbott.

 Capabilities

-Hiialakai was equipped with multibeam sonar and echosounder equipment for underwater mapping work.
+Hiʻialakai was equipped with multibeam sonar and echosounder equipment for underwater mapping work.
 She was well equipped to support both shallow- and deep-water dive projects.
 She was able to carry up to five small work boats for transporting divers to and from working areas, multiple dive lockers to store scientific gear and equipment, a membrane Nitrox fill system for filling dive tanks, and a three-person, double-lock decompression chamber.